 - In 2018, a randomized, double-blind, placebo-controlled trial at 24 clinical sites in the Netherlands, United States, and Poland was conducted with 171 patients aged 2 to 55 with Lennox-Gastaut syndrome.
 Participants who received a 20 mg per kilogram of body weight dose of CBD in addition to their standard drug regimen had a median reduction of monthly seizures of 44% compared to 22% in the placebo group.

 In addition, these studies found that CBD treatment not only significantly improved seizure control but also had an impact on quality of life.
-Many patients saw improvements in their mood, sleep, cognitive skills, and had increased appetite.9 Based on the results of these clinical trials, in 2018 the US Food and Drug Administration (FDA) approved the CBD based drug, Epidiolex, to treat those aged two and older for epilepsy caused by Lennox-Gastaut or Dravet syndrome.
+Many patients saw improvements in their mood, sleep, cognitive skills, and had increased appetite.
+Based on the results of these clinical trials, in 2018 the US Food and Drug Administration (FDA) approved the CBD based drug, Epidiolex, to treat those aged two and older for epilepsy caused by Lennox-Gastaut or Dravet syndrome.
 This is the first ever cannabis derived medication to be approved by the FDA.

-CBD does have a drug interaction with clobazam, common epilepsy medication.
+CBD does have a drug interaction with clobazam, a common epilepsy medication.
 CBD inhibits the metabolism of this drug often leading to an increase in fatigue and drowsiness in patients.
 Very rarely patients experienced abnormalities in liver enzymes and this was more common for those who took the epilepsy medication valporate.
 Further research is necessary to explore the potential interaction between other epilepsy medications and specific doses and forms of CBD as well as any potential long term side effects of the drug.
 The short side effects of THC can include memory, motor and judgment impairment and the long term effects can include cognitive impairment, a small risk of addiction, and an increased risk of developing a psychotic disorder.